Xqhare/nabu/README.md

 I also tried to make it easy to detect malformed data, and to make it slightly harder to manipulate the file by hand.

 In version 2, I wanted to play with single bits and bit operations.
+In version 3, I introduced universal integrity via parity and checksums, and improved performance with index-based parent types.

 ## Motivation
 After finishing [Mawu](https://github.com/Xqhare/mawu), I wanted to dive deeper into file structures and working with bytes directly, instead of `&str` and later `chars` like in Mawu.
 Around this time I also had my first deep dive on ASCII after rewatching "The Martian" and thus decided on making my own file format.